Emergency Dentistry

 Call Our Practice

 The quickest way to reach us is by phone.
-We can learn about your situation and advise you of your next steps.
+By doing so, we can better understand your situation and promptly advise you on the next steps to take.

 Email Our Office

-Messaging us is a good way to get answers to your questions, such as whether you require prompt care.
+Messaging us is an effective way to get answers to your questions, such as whether you require prompt care.
+In addition, it allows us to respond quickly and provide you with the information you need.

 Request a Consultation

-If you have a date and time in mind you'd like to visit us, you can simply fill out our online consultation form.
+If you have a specific date and time in mind for your visit, you can easily fill out our online consultation form.
+This allows us to schedule your appointment efficiently and ensure we accommodate your preferred time.

 Broken Teeth Are Another Common Injury

 A broken tooth is not only painful.
-In fact, this type of dental emergency could cause further damage to your smile and require more costly treatment without immediate intervention.
+This dental emergency could cause more damage and require costly treatment without immediate care.

-This injury can also expose nerve endings, making the tooth extra sensitive to beverage temperatures and even breathing in cold air, as well as allowing bacteria to penetrate the enamel, resulting in an infection.
+This injury can expose nerve endings, making the tooth sensitive to temperature changes and allowing bacteria to penetrate the enamel, leading to infection..

 50711962